airasia/terraform-google-gke_cluster/README.md

    3. Use `terraform state mv` to manually move the state of `istioIpX` to `istioIpY`
       * refer to https://www.terraform.io/docs/commands/state/mv.html to learn more about how to move Terraform state positions
       * once a resource is moved, it will say `Successfully moved 1 object(s).`
+   4. The purpose of this channge is detailed in [this wiki](https://github.com/airasia/terraform-google-external_access/wiki/The-problem-of-%22shifting-all-items%22-in-an-array).
 5. Run `terraform plan` again
    1. the plan should now show that no changes required
    2. this confirms that you have successfully moved all your resources' states to their new position as required by `v2.7.1`.